 3.1.
 This university standard applies to the university’s formal solicitation process and contracting activities for goods, services and construction.

 4.1.
-All terms defined in this standard, have the meanings set forth in University Standard 03-010 unless set forth below, or unless the context requires otherwise.
+All terms defined in this standard, have the meanings set forth in University Standard 03-010 Procurement Thresholds and Methods unless set forth below, or unless the context requires otherwise.

 4.2.
 Addendum or addenda: An addition to, deletion from, material change in, or general interest explanation of the solicitation document.

-4.15.
+4.14.
 Responsible: When an entity has demonstrated their ability to perform satisfactorily under a contract by meeting the applicable standards of responsibility outlined in Sec.
-5.17.3.i.
+5.16.3.i.

 5.1.
 Pre-Bid or Pre-Proposal Conferences